Junior ISAs and Tax Exempt Savings Plans for children: how do they compare?

 What is a Tax Exempt Savings Plan for children?

-Tax Exempt Savings Plans (TESPs) for children are tax-free investment accounts designed to help you save for a child’s future.
+Tax Exempt Savings Plans (TESPs) for children are investment accounts designed to help you save for a child’s future.
+Like the name suggests, there is no tax to pay on the money your child gets at the end of the payment plan.

 TESPs, for both adults and children, are only available through mutual societies like OneFamily.
 Anyone can open a TESP for a child, you don’t need to be their legal guardian.